 Losses already incurred, such as medical expenses and lost wages, can be calculated quite accurately.
 However, estimating future medical costs, lost wages, and loss of earning capacity requires a lot more work and expertise – and may entail substantial litigation.

-You need experienced personal injury lawyers to help you estimate the value of your economic damages.
-An attorney will help you find the right experts to project future medical expenses and lost income.
+You need an experienced personal injury lawyer from Mission Personal Injury Lawyers, P.C. to help you estimate the value of your economic damages.
+Our attorneys will help you find the right experts to project future medical expenses and lost income.
 These experts can make all the difference in a successful jury verdict or settlement.
+Contact our law offices in San Diego, California at (619) 777-5555 to schedule your free consultation.